Skull220/DDLCtVN/README.md

 To install it, you only need to do a few things.

-I. Verify that you have an install of DDLC that's unmodded, and completed to the credits.
+I. Verify that you have an install of DDLC that's unmodded.

 II.
 Click "Releases", and find the latest release.
 Hotfix instructions will appear if necessary.
 Click on "Source Code(.zip)".